Robust Eigenvectors of Symmetric Tensors: Background

 where $\mathcal{T} \cdot \mathbf{v}^{d-1}$ is a vector defined by \textit{contracting} $\mathcal{T}$ by $\mathbf{v}$ along all of its modes except for one, i.e. the $i$-th entry of $\mathcal{T} \cdot \mathbf{v}^{d-1}$ is

 Since $\mathcal{T}$ is symmetric, it does not matter which $d-1$ modes of $\mathcal{T}$ we contract.
-The eigenvectors of $\mathcal{T}$ are the fixed points (up to sign) of an iterated method called the \textit{tensor power method} given by
+The eigenvectors of $\mathcal{T}$ are the fixed points (up to sign) of an iterative method called the \textit{tensor power method} (introduced in \cite{DeLathauwer1995}, \cite[Ch.
+5]{DeLathauwer1997} for symmetric and non-symmetric case), given by

 Yet another important characterization of the eigenvectors is that they are the critical points of the symmetric best rank-one approximation problem: